Domesticated silver fox: Results

 In 1978, Belyayev reported at an Invitational Lecture at the 14th International Congress of Genetics in Moscow the types of changes that were observed by Belyayev and Trut in the tame-selected foxes.
-As early as the second generation, counting from 1959, the "tameness" score of the selected population continued to increase every generation.
-"Tail wagging" was observed in one male fox by the fourth generation (1963).
+As early as the second generation, counting from 1959, the tameness score of the selected population continued to increase every generation.
+Tail wagging was observed in one male fox by the fourth generation (1963).
 As early as 1962 changes in the animals' reproductive behavior started taking place.
-They found that some of the "tame" foxes were showing signs of "proestrus", as early as October–November, as opposed to the normal time of January–March.
+They found that some of the tame foxes were showing signs of proestrus, as early as October–November, as opposed to the normal time of January–March.

 By 1972, some of the females were coming into estrus in the October–November period.
 The males, by contrast, were not ready for mating.
 By 1976, the tamest females mated as early as 20 December; some of the females gave birth and then mated again in March–April.
-In the 10th generation (1969), "floppy ears" appeared in a female pup, as well as a piebald coloration on other tame pups consisting of patches of white and brown on the belly, tail, and paws.
-A small white "star patch" appeared in the middle of forehead of one pup also in the 10th generation.
+In the tenth generation (1969), floppy ears appeared in a female cub, as well as a piebald coloration on other tame cubs consisting of patches of white and brown on the belly, tail, and paws.
+A small white star patch appeared in the middle of forehead of one cub also in the tenth generation.
 Other correlated changes in the domesticated foxes reported by Belyaev included a shortened tail, a shortening and widening of the skull, and the tail rolled over the back.

 The changes manifested by the tame foxes over the generations, moreover, were not only behavioral but also physiological, just as Belyayev had expected.
 The first physiological change detected in the tame foxes was a lower adrenaline level.
 Belyayev and his team "theorized that adrenaline might share a biochemical pathway with melanin, which controls pigment production in fur", a hypothesis that has since been confirmed by research.
 After eight to ten generations, the tame foxes began to develop multi-colored coats, a trait found more in domesticated animals than in wild ones; this was followed by the development of "floppy ears and rolled tails similar to those in some breeds of dog".
 After 15 to 20 generations, a very small percentage of the tame foxes developed shorter tails and legs and underbites or overbites.
-The experimenters also discovered that the domesticated foxes show a "fear response" several weeks later than their wild counterparts, and that this delay is "linked to changes in plasma levels of corticosteroids, hormones concerned with an animal's adaptation to stress".
+The experimenters also discovered that the domesticated foxes show a fear response several weeks later than their wild counterparts, and that this delay is "linked to changes in plasma levels of corticosteroids, hormones concerned with an animal's adaptation to stress".
 After 12 generations of selective breeding, the corticosteroid level in the tame foxes' plasma was "slightly more than half the level in a control group".
 After 28 to 30 generations, "the level had halved again."
 At the same time, the tame foxes' brains contained higher levels of serotonin.
-Moreover, tame male foxes' skulls gradually became narrower, more like those of females, and litters became "on average, one pup larger".
+Moreover, tame male foxes' skulls gradually became narrower, more like those of females, and litters became "on average, one cub larger".